-Hiking is definitely one of the most fun things to do in Whitefish.
-There are plenty of great hikes in and around Whitefish within a short driving distance and some of these sites are generally a lot less crowded than Glacier National Park.
+Hiking is definitely one of the most fun Whitefish activities.
+There are plenty of great hikes in and around Whitefish within a short driving distance, and some of these sites are generally a lot less crowded than Glacier National Park.
 Plus, if you have dogs they can join you on these trails as long as they stay on a leash.

 Some personal favorites include: